slonoed/jsref/README.md

 - Convert `require` to `import`
 - Expand empty JSX tag
 - Flip ternary expression
+- Replace string literal with concatenation of strings

 Experimental refactorings (can be removed in future):